 What is contact tracing?

-If an employee has been in contact with someone who has coronavirus, they will be contacted by text, email or telephone and told to self-isolate for 14 days.
+If an employee has been in contact with someone who has coronavirus, they will be contacted by text, email or telephone and told to self-isolate for a number of days.
 People will need to do this even if they are not displaying any symptoms as it is aimed at stopping the virus from spreading.
 Communication in the workplace with colleagues is key as well as communication with customers.
 This could be particularly applicable to businesses such as bridal shops where contact with the clientele can be for longer periods of time.

 What is the role of employers in the NHS Test and Trace system?

 The NHS Test and Trace system has been established to prevent the virus from re-emerging and employers have a key role to play by making the workplace as safe as possible, encouraging employees to self-isolate if contacted and supporting them once they are in isolation.
 Although this may appear to be detrimental and disruptive to the running of a business, it is ultimately better than periods in lockdown and an explosion of COVID-19 cases.

 How will the retail workplace change and what will be the impact on operating systems?

 For many employees, a return to retail after lockdown will be different – a workplace that is not quite as they left it.
 Staff will have to adjust to new ways of working and interaction with colleagues and customers will not be the same.
 Communication with your staff and of course your customers is key.
 You will have to consider more flexible hours for your staff as you try to encourage them to plan safe travel arrangements, avoiding public transport where possible, and potentially accommodate staff who need to self-isolate.